suhasHere/moq-drafts/draft-law-moq-catalog.md

 --- abstract

-This document defines core requirements for a Catalog specification such that it is compliant with the MoQ Base Protocol and interoperable with other Catalog definitions.
+This document defines core requirements for a Catalog specification for container streaming formats for delivery of media over QUIC and interoperable with other Catalog definitions.

 --- middle

 # Introduction

-The MoQ Base Protocol [RFCXXX] defines a media transport protocol that utilizes the QUIC network protocol [QUIC] and WebTransport[WebTrans] to move objects between publishers, subscribers and intermediaries.
+The MOQ Base Protocol [MOQTransport] defines a media transport protocol that utilizes the QUIC network protocol [QUIC] and WebTransport[WebTrans] to move objects between publishers, subscribers and intermediaries.
 Subscription IDs are used to identify available tracks.
 The mapping of media characteristics to objects, as well as relative prioritization of those objects, is defined by a separate MoQ Streaming Format specification.
 Multiple streaming formats can operate concurrently over MoQ base protocol.
 Each streaming format defines its own catalog definition.
 This document provides normative requirements for these catalog definitions to ensure their compatibility across networks implementing the MoQ Base Protocol.

 # Conventions and Definitions